Jump to content

 Very few writers can do both technical writing and proposal writing well

 Proposal writers put things in context.
 A descriptive proposal is a bad proposal.
-Proposal writers seek the alignment between the RFP, the offering, and the bid strategies.
-They position for advantage.
-They explain what matters about processes, instead of how to follow the process.
-They do not describe.
-Instead, they translate what needs to be known into what matters from the customer’s perspective.
+Proposal writers seek the alignment between the RFP, the offering, and pursuit strategy.
+They position for advantage in a competitive environment where a single winner takes all and defines success.
+Great proposal writers explain what matters about things instead of simply describing them.
+They translate what needs to be known into what matters from the customer’s perspective.
 They help evaluators learn only what they need to know to make their selection.
+They write about things that are imprecise, not well defined, unknowable, emotional, and yet vital.
+They do this competitively.

 See also: